-Before you ask what you can do with your real estate license, take a moment to congratulate yourself. did it!
+Before you ask what you can do with your license or what career opportunities you have in real estate, take a moment to congratulate yourself. did it!
 You made it through real estate school and passed your exam – amazing work!

 Before you worry too much about how to get your first job in real estate, take a moment to appreciate everything you have already invested into your career.
 What you accomplished up to this point was not easy!
 The team at VanEd - Real Estate School is proud of what you have accomplished thus far.

 Even with the amount of work you have invested into your career up to this point, you know that this is only the beginning.
 You have an entire future ahead of you with many exciting possibilities.
 One of the best parts of working in the real estate industry is the incredible opportunities available to you.
 But with so many possible career paths, where do you start?